2019–2020 Legislative Agenda

 When looking at the state of health care in the African American community in Ohio, there are enormous disparity gaps that need to be addressed in order to improve the quality of life.
 African American infants are three times as likely to die compared to white infants (15.2 deaths per 1,000 live births).

-There are too many high African American population neighborhoods where the life expectancy is between 60-63 years (Ex.
+There are too many neighborhoods with a high African American population where the life expectancy is between 60-63 years (Ex.
 Franklinton in Columbus the life expectancy is 60 a nearly twenty-nine-year gap than that of the surrounding areas).
 Furthermore, there are too many pockets in which access to quality healthcare and resources are scarce.
 The OLBC will focus on four primary sub-areas to improve healthcare in Ohio by not only raising awareness but having partnerships and key legislative action.

 ECONOMIC JUSTICE/WORKFORCE DEVELOPMENT